 DIY Solar Panel That Follows The Sun

-This relatively low cost and straightforward to build project actually allows your panel to follow the sun so you have more hours of sun on your panel, thus, giving you more power, aparently, between 30 and 50% more power!
+This relatively low cost and straightforward to build project actually allow your panel to follow the sun so you have more hours of sun on your panel, thus, giving you more power, apparently, between 30 and 50% more power!
 See the full instructable here.

 How To Build Your Own Solar Thermal (Free hot water!)

 To be fair, the person who built this solar thermal is based in Hawaii, but it has proven very effective there, so there is no reason this should not be just as effective for anyone else living in similar warm regions.
 It could also be utilized in cooler climates, but its performance is very much determined by the heat and sun.
 Even so, it could still be a worthwhile project, even if it is only effective seasonally.